 “We’ve been searching for local areas to deploy our stations, but it’s been difficult to find them since most private companies lease their buildings,” said Alex Kubicek, Chief Executive Officer of Understory.
 “This pilot is a huge help to our hardware development, since the weather stations are local to where we work and live, allowing us to make continuous improvements to the stations.
 We’re also glad that we can give back to the city by providing data support for its clean tech initiatives.”

-“We’ve set an ambitious goal to reduce our carbon emission to a net-zero level in the next 35 years, to increase our community’s resilience to climate change and improve our residents’ quality of life,” said Mayor Joseph A. Curtatone.
+“We’ve set an ambitious goal to reduce our carbon emission to a net-zero level in the next 35 years, to increase our community’s resilience to climate change and improve our residents’ quality of life,” said former Mayor Joseph A. Curtatone.
 “With many of the pilot-ready technologies today designed for use in buildings, it’s a no-brainer to use our buildings and facilities as an urban laboratory, so we can be first in line for technologies that could help us achieve our sustainability goals while also supporting local innovators that are a significant part of the 21st century economy.
 Doing social good and building sustainable economies are not mutually exclusive.”

-First GreenTech-Municipal Event Planned for June
+First GreenTech-Municipal Event

 Through the RFI, the City learned that pilot technologies, raising visibility, and networking are top priorities for green tech companies.
 So in addition to running pilot programs, based on the high level of interest expressed by respondents in City-organized events, the Somerville GreenTech Program will help host gatherings that connect green tech innovators with municipal officials, investors, local businesses and manufacturers, and local developers.